JurrianFahner/awesome-dev-environment/Readme.md

 ## my prompt - bash
 <img src="./img/oh-my-bash-logo.png" align="left" height="90em" />
 The default prompt for bash is a little bit basic.
 If you want more information on your prompt, please use oh-my-bash.
+Another approach is to use oh-my-posh (like as with powershell), you can make your prompt the same as for powershell.

 [installation instructions](https://ohmybash.nntoan.com/) | [documentation](https://ohmybash.nntoan.com/) | [sources](https://github.com/ohmybash/oh-my-bash)